machine-gun-dg/faqtest/README.md

 NIB is based on Micrometer for application metrics.
 While we demonstrate Micrometer data with Grafana in the demo, we expect you to use your preferred industry-standard telemetry tool like Dynatrace or AppDynamics.
 Micrometer's collected data can be easily integrated with these tools.
 The equivalent of Java/Micrometer is .NET/OpenTelemetry

+### Why we use Byte Arrays and why BigData type for all numerics?
+In our migration from COBOL to Java, our engines convert all data types into byte arrays.
+A byte array is a data structure that stores a sequence of bytes used to represent the data as it was used in COBOL on mainframe.
+Byte arrays allow direct access to memory, enabling faster read and write operations.
+Byte Arrays avoid the overhead associated with higher-level data structures that require marshalling (converting data into a format suitable for transmission or storage) and unmarshalling (converting it back) that was the main performance bottleneck in tools like IBM/Adanced CTU.
+Operations such as reading, writing, and updating can be performed in chunks.
+This means that instead of processing one data element at a time, we can handle larger blocks of data, reducing the number of read/write operations and improving throughput.
+When computational operations (like addition, multiplication, or division) are required in Java, the byte arrays are converted/remapped in our framework to BigDecimal.
+This conversion is necessary for maintaining precision over decimal places and rounding, which is essential for adhering to COBOL’s standards of handling numeric data.

 [Go Back](#FAQ_Index)